-There are also a number of regulations which cover dangerous goods, which are also accessible from the above website (New regulations for the storage and handling of dangerous goods commenced on 1 December 2012).
-The main ones are:
+There are also a number of regulations which cover dangerous goods, which are also accessible from the above website (New regulations for the storage and handling of dangerous goods and on explosive dangerous goods commenced in December 2022).

 - Dangerous Goods (HCDG - High Consequence Dangerous Goods) Regulations 2016